bijaydev/bijaydev.github.io/README.md

 ## About Me

 I am pursuing my Masters in Computer Science and Engineering at National Institute of Technology Karnataka,Surathkal.
 My areas of interest are Computer Networking, Machine Learning and Image Processing.
-For more details, check my [resume](https://github.com/bijaydev/bijaydev.github.io/blob/master/resume.pdf).
+To know more about me, check out my [resume](https://github.com/bijaydev/bijaydev.github.io/blob/master/resume.pdf).

 ## My Projects